Admin-Script/AdminScript.js/README.md

     </a>
 </p>

-#

-## AdminScript.js

-AdminScript.js is an implementation of the specs specified in https://admin-script.github.io/specification/
+AdminScript.js is an implementation of https://admin-script.github.io/specification/